JasnoorSekhon16/Diary_daily_25/README.md

 DNS is like the phonebook of the internet.

 It translates human-friendly domain names (like www.google.com) into IP addresses (like 142.250.195.100).

+**DHCP**

+DHCP is a network protocol that automatically assigns IP addresses and other network settings to devices on a network.

+It saves time and prevents IP conflicts by eliminating the need for manual configuration.